Historical & Heritage

 Distance from Hubli: 190 Kms

 Also known as Lushington Falls, Unchalli Falls is created by a 116 m drop in the Aghanashini River.
 The Aghanashini River here takes a deep plunge to create this spectacular waterfall.
 The waterfall is named after J.D.
 Lushington, a district collector of the British empire who discovered it in 1845.
 This waterfall is also known as Keppa Joga because of the deafening sound it makes.
-It is one fof the top places to visit in Jog Falls.
+It is one of the top Jog Falls tourist places.

 Heggarne is the nearest village to Unchalli Falls, which is about 5 km away and the last 2 km to be covered on foot.
 The trek path is wide and not very steep.
 There is no path to reach the bottom of the falls/pool and any attempt is also very dangerous.
 For the convenience of the visitor, the government built two viewpoints to view the falls but the dense forest surrounding makes it difficult to get a complete view of the falls.